UselessNinja/GroundHog/README.md

 # GroundHog
 Project done in second year.
-Haven't found the abstract values.
+Haven't found the abstract values and the switches but the calculations are aok.